alan-cavalcante/alan-cavalcante/README.md

 - 👋 Hi, I’m @alan-cavalcante, I am a Graphic Designer working on a change of carreer.
 - 👀 I’m interested in JavaScript, which is my first programming language.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning React/NextJS.
 - 💞️ I’m looking to learn and improve.

 <!---